thisisrandy/catan-randomizer/README.md

   and instead use the instructions from the manual (_"Shuffle... with their reverse sides facing up.
 Starting with the oldest player... each takes a [port] and places it..."_)
-- A _Min Islands_ setting specific to this scenario is provided from the settings menu.
+- A _Min Island Count_ setting specific to this scenario is provided from the settings menu.
 You can use it to specify a lower limit on the number of distinct islands generated during the shuffling process.
-(IN PROGRESS)
-- There are two additional scenarios provided which do not appear in the manual:
+- There are two additional scenarios provided which do not appear in the
+  manual:
-  - _Seafarers: New World Expanded_: Same as _New World_ but using the full
+  - _New World Expanded_: Same as _New World_ but using the full
     frame and all terrain hexes, i.e. adding the 3 deserts, 2 gold fields, and remaining hill and mountain hexes (1 each).
-There is one more number chit than resource-producing hex[^1], so following the _The Wonders of Catan_ scenario, the second 12 chit is excluded.
+There is one more number chit than resource-producing hex[^1], so, following the _The Wonders of Catan_ scenario, the second 12 chit is excluded.
 It is recommended to increase the victory point goal for this board to 14
-  - _Seafarers: New World Islands_: Same as _New World Expanded_, but with
+  - _New World Islands_: Same as _New World Expanded_, but with
-    distinct main and foreign island areas
+    distinct and separately-shuffled main and foreign island areas
     - Following the _Through the Desert_ scenario, gold fields and some of the better number chits are reserved for the foreign island area.
 Players can choose to allow or disallow initial settlements on the foreign island area by preference, but the latter is recommended
-    - Under the _Min Islands_ constraint, all islands, including the main island, will be counted towards the island total
+    - Under the _Min Island Count_ constraint, the main island is included in the count

 [^1]:
     For the curious, the extra chit is used exclusively in the _Cloth for